Export Simulink Models to Functional Mock-up Units

 In the export dialog box, specify the path to export the FMU.

 By default, Simulink creates the FMU and a harness model with its dependencies stored in a

 MATfile.
 It then packs them into archived project (

 .mlproj).
-You can change the behavior by setting Contents option to Standalone FMU (.fmu0 only.
+You can change the behavior by setting Contents option to Standalone FMU.